opensearch-project/data-prepper/data-prepper-plugins/avro-codecs/README.md

 ### Note:

-User can provide only one schema at a time i.e. through either of the ways provided in codec config.
+1) User can provide only one schema at a time i.e. through either of the ways provided in codec config.
+2) If the user wants the tags to be a part of the resultant Avro Data and has given `tagsTargetKey` in the config file, the user also has to modify the schema to accommodate the tags.
+Another field has to be provided in the `schema.json` file:

+    `{
+   "name": "yourTagsTargetKey",
+   "type": { "type": "array",
+   "items": "string"
+   }`

 ## Developer Guide